BenVilakazi/AirBnB_clone/README.md

   - All files must be executable
   - All modules, classes, and functions should have proper documentation
 - Python Unit Tests:
-  - All test files should be inside the  tests  folder
+  - All test files should be inside the  `tests`  folder
-  - All test files and folders should start with  test_
+  - All test files and folders should start with  `test_`
   - Test file organization should match the project's file structure
-  - All tests should be executed using the command  python3 -m unittest discover tests
+  - All tests should be executed using the command  `python3 -m unittest discover tests`

+# Files and Directories
+- `models` directory will contain all classes used for the entire project.
+A class, called “model” in a OOP project is the representation of an object/instance.
+- `tests` directory will contain all unit tests.
+- `console.py` file is the entry point of our command interpreter.
+- `models/base_model.py` file is the base class of all our models.
+It contains common elements:
+- attributes: `id`, `created_at` and `updated_at`
+- methods: `save()` and `to_json()`
+- models/engine directory will contain all storage classes (using the same prototype).
+For the moment you will have only one: `file_storage.py`.

 Please refer to the project's GitHub repository for more information and detailed requirements.